goutham-nekkalapu/rl-course/README.md

 ### Labs

 The labs will be hands-on activities.
-The coding sections will be implementing algorithms from scratch or applying common libraries (e.g., PyTorch).
+The focus will be implementing algorithms from scratch or applying common libraries (e.g., PyTorch).

 Late assignments will only be accepted for medical emergencies.

 ### Final Project

 In lieu of a Final Exam, there will be a Final Project.

-The Final Project goal is to do self-directed, individual work.
-Most projects will be the application of Reinforcement Learning techniques to model data or solve new problems.
+Projects will be the application of Reinforcement Learning techniques to model data or solve new problems.

-There will be at least two deliverables:

-1. Jupyter Notebook summary of work
-2. A physical poster for in-class presentation

-More details to come, they will be put in the Final Project Folder.
+More details are in Final Project Folder.

 ----
 Grading